Justin-Insight/whistlersrun.com/content/boarding/_index.md

 ---
 title: Boarding
-seo:
-  page_title:
-  meta_description: Whistler’s Run offers full-service boarding for horses of all breeds, sizes and disciplines on 42 gorgeous acres in De Pere, Wisconsin.
-  featured_image:
 menu:
   main:
     weight: 1
   footer:
     weight: 1
+seo:
+  page_title:
+  meta_description: Whistler’s Run offers full-service boarding for horses of all breeds, sizes and disciplines on 42 gorgeous acres in De Pere, Wisconsin.
+  featured_image:
 hero:
   heading: Full-Service Equestrian Boarding in De Pere, WI
   body: |-

+  image:
     image_url: /uploads/horse-boarding-in-depere-wi.jpg
     image_alt:
 intro:
   enabled: true
   heading:
   body: |-
-    Let us make your boarding dreams come true!
-No matter the breed, size or discipline of your horse, they’ll be readily welcome and expertly cared for at Whistler’s Run.
+    <p>Let us make your boarding dreams come true!
+No matter the breed, size or discipline of your horse, they’ll be readily welcome and expertly cared for at Whistler’s Run.</p>

-    You don’t have to choose between good, better or best when you board with us.
-We offer one, all-inclusive boarding service for a monthly fee of $500.
+    <p>You don’t have to choose between good, better or best when you board with us.
+We offer one, all-inclusive boarding service for a monthly fee of $500.</p>
   button:
     enabled: true
     button_url: /#/